vtex-apps/responsive-layout/docs/README.md

 - `responsive-layout.tablet`
 - `responsive-layout.phone`

+> `responsive-layout.mobile` contains the tablet and mobile breakpoint.

 Each of them have `composition: children`, which means that they expect to receive an array of `children` blocks to be rendered by them, if the current screen-size is right for their breakpoint.

 ## Configuration